5rahim/seanime/README.md

 - Support for other providers such as Trakt, SIMKL, etc.
 - Support for other media players
 - Dedicated clients (TV, mobile, etc.)
-- Support for Usenet, Debrid services, private trackers
+- Support for Usenet, private trackers
 - Support for other languages (internationalization)

 These features will not be implemented, mainly due to the scope of the project, time required or lack of resources.